AmroAbdrabo/orchestrationChili/README.md

 ### CelluloZonePolyBezierYT

 Calculates the parameter `t` of the composite Bézier curve whose corresponding point has the same y coordinate as the client. `t` will be in `[0, number of segments]` where every interval of size `1` corresponds to the parameter `t` on that particular segment within the curve.
-Assumes that the curve is 1-to-1 along the y axis, i.e it is of the form `y = f(t)`.
+Assumes that the curve is 1-to-1 along the y axis, i.e it is of the form `x = f(t)`.

 **Properties:**